LSU overcomes slow start to outmuscle St. Bonaventure 76-61

 St. Bonaventure: The Bonnies relied heavily all season on one of the nation’s stingiest defenses.
 But on a day they shot poorly and got outrebounded 49-30, they couldn’t contain the more athletic Tigers.

 LSU: Wade’s team seemed to be in sync throughout last week’s SEC Tournament and was back at it for the final 30 minutes Saturday.
-The Tigers will need to play 40 strong minutes to make a second straight Sweet 16.
+The Tigers will need to play 40 strong minutes to get past Michigan and make a second straight Sweet 16.

 EARLY STRUGGLES